AnyChart/docs.anychart.com/Basic_Charts/Pie_Chart.md

 ### Exploded Slices

-By default, there is no spaces between the slices, and when a user clicks a slice, it "explodes", moving away from the others.
+By default, there is no spaces between the slices of a Pie chart, and when a user clicks a slice, it "explodes", moving away from the others.

 You can configure the range of explosion by using the {api:anychart.charts.Pie#explode}explode(){api} method: